 - High-fibre cereals such as bran flakes may help with weight loss if consumed in moderation and as part of a healthy, balanced diet.

 - They are low in saturated fat and high in fibre, so they may help to reduce cholesterol.
 However, the sugar content means they should not be consumed frequently.

 - Fibre found in bran flakes is essential for a healthy digestive system.

 Bran flakes with little sugar are the best choice.
 Waitrose is the best choice for anyone looking to reduce the amount of sugar in their diet.
-However, we looked online and found organic varieties such as Wholefood Earth with just 2g of glucose and Healthy Supplies with 3.1g of sugar.

 Are bran flakes low GI?